OWASP/www-project-secure-headers/subprojects/statistics/README.md

 💻 The update is scheduled in the following way:

-1. The **first day** of every month the data database is updated via this [workflow](../../.github/workflows/statistics_generate_datasource.yml).
+1. The **first day** of every month the database is updated via this [workflow](../../.github/workflows/statistics_generate_datasource.yml).
-2. Once the data database is updated then the statistic data is updated via this [workflow](../../.github/workflows/mainsite_generate_tab-stats-related-files.yml).
+2. Once the data database is updated then the statistic data is updated via this [workflow](../../.github/workflows/mainsite_generate_stats-related-files.yml).

 # Note